 Faith in Jesus, raised by the Father, didn't spring up easily or spontaneously within the hearts of the disciples.
 Before their meeting with him, now full of new life, the Gospel writers talk about their confusion, their search around the tomb, their questions and uncertainties.
 Mary of Magdala is the best prototype of what probably happens to all of them.
 According to John's story, she seeks the crucified in the shadows, "when it was still dark."
 Naturally she seeks him "in the grave."
 She still doesn't know that death has been conquered.
 That's why the emptiness of the tomb leaves her upset.
 Without Jesus, she feels lost.

 The other Gospel writers gather a different tradition that describes a search by the whole group of women.
-They can't forget the Master who has welcomed them as disciples: their love brings them to the tomb.
+They can't forget the Master whom they had known and loved: their love brings them to the tomb.
 They don't find Jesus there, but hear the message that points out to them where they need to direct their search: "Why do you seek the living one among the dead?
 He isn't here.
 He has risen."

 A rabbi once gathered his students together very early in the morning while it was still dark, and asked them this question: 'How can you tell when the night has ended and the day has begun?'
 One student answered: 'Maybe it's when you see an animal and you can distinguish if it's a sheep or a dog.'
 'No,' the rabbi said.
 A second student answered: 'Maybe it's when you are looking at a tree in the distance and you can tell whether it's a fig tree or a peach tree.'
 'No,' said the rabbi.
 After a few more guesses the students demanded the answer.
 The rabbi replied: 'It's when you look on the face of any woman or man and see that she is your sister and he is your brother.
 If you cannot do this, no matter what time it is, it is still night.'